FreeJules/holbertonschool-higher_level_programming/0x08-python-more_classes/README.md

+## Python More Classes

-### Readme
+### Read

  - A simple introduction to Object Oriented Programming without going into much detail:
  - Read everything until the paragraph "Inheritance" excluded
  - Object-Oriented Programming.
 Please be careful: in most of the following paragraphs, the author shows things the way you should not use or write a class, in order to make you better understand some concepts and how everything works in Python 3.
 Make sure you read everything.
 Read only the following paragraphs:
  - General Introduction
  - First-class Everything
  - A Minimal Class in Python